gryphonshafer/pnwquizzing/docs/district_governance/_meeting_minutes/a3_essay.md

 There’s a minimum memorization investment bar required of all would-be quizzers before they can meaningfully participate, and this minimum investment is beyond the willingness of most modern youth to even consider.

-We’re organized around a denominational model that worked reasonably well in the 1970s through the early 1990s but since then is at best stagnant and ineffective at effecting Quizzing growth.
+We’re organized around a denominational model that worked reasonably well in the 1970s through the early 1990s but since then is at best stagnant and ineffective at encouraging Quizzing growth.
 We have some church and denominational leadership who are antagonistic to Quizzing, some who even go so far as to persecute Quizzing; but the majority are simply ambivalent and apathetic to Quizzing.
 Some denominations, in a vain attempt to maintain the illusion of control, disenfranchise all participants from outside their denomination into a “second class” with limited voice, regardless of their number or contribution to Quizzing.

 We often don’t consider modern, distributed translation preferences.
 The NIV is a popular and well-used translation, but its readers represent less than 20% of all Bible readers.
 By not supporting concurrent multiple translations, we’re eliminating over 80% of Bible readers from participating.
 As an example, there’s a private Christian school with curriculum based on the NASB.
 They’ve expressed interest in Bible Quizzing, but encouraging their students to memorize the NIV is a non-starter.
 They don’t want to encourage their students to study one translation for school and another for Quizzing.
 If we support concurrent multiple translations, we increase our opportunity for growth 5 fold.